Phase 2 reopening order expires Friday, but Louisiana may not be ready to progress

 NEW ORLEANS — Within the next few days, Governor Edwards will announce what will happen after his Phase 2 reopening order expires on Friday, but is the state ready to further loosen restrictions?

-Dr. Jennifer Avegno said Saturday recent clusters of COVID-19 cases have her concerned.
+Dr. Jennifer Avegno, director of the New Orleans Dept. of Health, said recent clusters of COVID-19 cases have her concerned.

 "Activities that pose the highest risk of transmission are large uncontrolled gatherings like those that might take place at a traditional party or bar.
 These activities can fuel a rapid rise in cases, hospitalizations and deaths," Avegno said Saturday.